Agora: Trust Less and Open More in Verification for Confidential Computing: Implementation

 \subsubsection{\vcgen[initcap]}

-We prototype two \vcgen[plural] for SFI enforcement and LVI mitigation policies.
-The \vcgen for SFI enforcement is built on VeriWASM~\cite{veriwasm}.
-We tailored its source code, which conducts binary analysis to verify SFI based on abstract interpretation (\autoref{sec:cmp-veriwasm}).
+We prototype two \vcgen[plural] for SFI enforcement and LVI mitigation policies, plus the assertion generator for IFC enforcement is simply the unmodified \confllvm compiler.
+The \vcgen for SFI is built on VeriWASM.
+We tailored its source code, which conducts binary analysis to verify SFI based on abstract interpretation.
 The \vc[s] are therefore generated using the abstract states.
-Besides, we also implement a simple binary analyzer following the instrumentation strategy to mitigate LVI attack purposed by \texttt{as} assembler to generate \vc[s].
+Besides, we also implement a simple binary analyzer following the instrumentation strategy to mitigate LVI attack purposed by GNU assembler to generate \vc[s].
 The analyzer produces \vc of load buffer alterations for all sensitive load and $\tt lfence$ instructions.